VinnieRossi/katacoda-scenarios/rhoar-spring-db-access/02-read-content-from-a-database.md

 **5. Add a test class**
 To verify that we can use the `FruitRepository` for retrieving and storing Fruit objects, we are going to create a test class.

 First, we need to create the java class file.
-For that, you need to click on the following link, which opens the empty file in the editor: ``src/test/java/com/example/ApplicationTest.java``{{open}}
+For that, you need to click on the following link which opens the empty file in the editor: ``src/test/java/com/example/ApplicationTest.java``{{open}}

 Then, copy the below content into the file (or use the `Copy to editor` button):